Will-ALVIDI/cppStartingKit/README.md

 **Build and Run by a command prompt**

-The commands inside the **C++ Starting Kit** are reproducible and testable inside a command prompt.
+The commands inside the **C++ Starting Kit** build system are reproducible and testable inside a command prompt.
 Test your Sublime Text build systems this way before to adapt it for Sublime Text build systems.

 Few steps are necessary to do it :
 * Locate the folder where your main program is stored.